Why Martial Arts Is Good for Kids

 They begin to see the value of really putting themselves into what they need to do and how it can result in something that is really good for them.

-These life skills carry over into their everyday lives as their grades improve, they socialize in constructive ways and have respect for others.
+These life skills carry over into their everyday lives as their grades improve, they socialize in constructive ways, and they have respect for others.
 Martial arts is an excellent avenue for improving the character of children and giving them skills that will last a lifetime.